allinbits/cosmos-cash/docs/Explanation/ADR/adr-004-did.md

 The Self-Sovereign Identity (SSI) relays on two building blocks: decentralized identifiers (DIDs) and verifiable credentials (VC).
 This ADR is about describing the DID implementation in a cosmos-sdk based blockchain.

+The goal of this ADR is to define a foundation for the necessary components to realize the Cosmos Cash objectives and on the same time to keep the implementation of the DID fully compliant with the W3C specifications. **Successive iterations will address API ergonomics and standard compatibility issues.**

 ## Decision